. . .

 Andrew W. Mellon-funded internship at the Michael C. Carlos Museum for an exhibition highlighting the museum’s vast collections in indigenous American art and European works on paper, centered around Theodor de Bry’s Americae and Shakespeare’s The Tempest.
 Led by curator Dr. Andrea McKenzie.

-Assistant Curator, First Folio!
+Consultant/Assistant Curator, First Folio!
 The Book That Gave Us Shakespeare!
 (2016)

 Andrew Mellon internship to help design an exhibition at the Michael C. Carlos Museum which hosted Shakespeare’s First Folio on temporary loan and tour from the Folger Shakespeare Library during the Year of Shakespeare at Emory and Shakespeare’s 400th death anniversary.
 Led by curator Dr. Andrea McKenzie.